ryseto/ryseto.github.io/joinus.md

 Postdoc positions are available in the Computational Soft Matter group at [the Wenzhou Institute, University of Chinese Academy of Science](http://www.wiucas.ac.cn).
 We seek motivated researchers of simulation modeling in soft matter, rheology, and biophysics.
 1. Directions
-- Fluid mechanics of dense suspensions (Suspension balance model)
-- Coarse-grained simulations for soft matter systems
+- Simulation: Fluid mechanics of dense suspensions, modeling for soft matter systems
-- Active matter
+- Experiment: rheology and fluid mechanics (suspensions and mucus)
 1. Conditions
 - Only Chinese (This temporal condition is due to the difficulty of the current pandemic situation)
 - Salary: see [here](http://www.wiucas.ac.cn/hr/2020/272.html)